vanyanv/fetch-take-home/README.md

 # Troubleshooting
 ```
-1.If you encounter any issues:
+If you encounter any issues:
 2.Make sure you have Node.js installed (version 14 or higher)
 3.Try deleting the node_modules folder and running npm install again
 3.If the development server doesn't start, make sure port 3000 isn't being used by another application